RodrickGulu/hello-world/README.md

 # hello-world

+Hi everyone,
-Hi, i am rodrick and i love coding in java especially android.
+i am rodrick and i love android development and java in general